 - 14.1.
 All of the personal information obtained from you and others in connection with your studies at the Trust will be held in secure conditions and will be used by the Trust during enrolment, during your course and after you leave the Trust for a variety of purposes including the administration of all academic records, student and welfare support services and the operation of the Trust's policies and procedures. - 14.2.
 The Trust is under an obligation to provide information on student data to various external organisations, as set out below.
-The Trust will report student data to these organisations and such information will only be released under the terms of the Data Protection Act/GDPR.
+The Trust will report student data to these organisations and such information will only be released under the terms of the Data Protection Act/UK GDPR.
 We are required to report Higher Education Statistics Agency (HESA) data via our University partners to the Office for Students.
 This is a statutory requirement for all educational establishments offering validated and accredited courses.
 Data shared with University collaborative partners is required to enable registration on their respective systems, issue a University e-mail address, support registration for doctoral theses, support applications for Post Graduate Loans, where eligible, and to generate award certificates on completion of validated courses.
-The Office of the Independent Adjudicator (OIA) would receive specific information in the case of complaints.
+The Office of the Independent Adjudicator (OIA) would receive specific information in the case of complaints. - 14.3.

-- 14.3.
 For students on NHS-funded or employer-sponsored programmes or learning activities, the Trust, where required, will provide information on attendance, progression and performance to Health Education England (HEE), and/or professional or regulatory bodies as appropriate.
 This information will also be provided to other sponsors on request. - 14.4.
 For students completing a course of study that is accredited by an external body such as the British Psychoanalytic Council (BPC), Association of Family Therapists (AFT) Association of Child Psychotherapists (ACP), Health and Care Professions Council (HCPC) or any other accrediting body specific to the course of study, the name and contact details of the qualifying students will be shared with these organisations to enable the accreditation to be made by those external accrediting bodies.
 Where concerns are raised or proven regarding issues around patient safety or professional suitability, we may share information with placement providers, employers or professional bodies in accordance with published Trust procedures. - 14.5.
 If a student is eligible to apply for an Oyster Card or Rail Card, the Trust is required to share relevant data regarding a student's enrolment status and to update Transport for London (TfL) when a student is no longer enrolled on a course of study or is intermitting. - 14.6.
 In order to generate student ID cards, the Trust is required to share data regarding student ID number, name, course of study and course finish dates with the external organisation generating the student cards. - 14.7.
 The Trust may record lectures and other teaching events, so that recordings can be made available to students for teaching purposes.
 The recordings may include comments made by students. - 14.8.
 The Trust may contact alumni, once they have completed their studies, in order to share information which may be of interest, or for philanthropic support.
-Alumni will be given information on how to opt in or out of future communications.
+Alumni will be given information on how to opt in or out of future communications. - 14.9.
+If a student is eligible to apply for Disabled Student Allowance (DSA), the Trust is required to share relevant data regarding a student's enrolment status and may be asked to update the DSA when a student is no longer enrolled on a course of study.